FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_health/readme.md

 }
 ```

-**Response when database persistence is enabled and database connection is not valid:**
+**Response if database persistence is enabled and database connection is not valid:**

 ```json RPC Response, Status: 200
 {